Skip to Content

 5. Positive Parenting

-Communicating that you understand why something is important to them and offering compromise to their position can be a great strategy that allows the child to feel in control.
-Use inductive reasoning can also help them adopt more appropriate behavior.
+Communicating that you understand why something is important to them and offering a compromise to their position can be a great strategy that allows the child to feel in control.
+Using inductive reasoning can also help them adopt more appropriate behavior.

-Implementing appropriate use of time-ins along with time outs will also help your child learn that appropriate behavior does have rewards.
+Implementing appropriate use of time-ins and time-outs will also help your child learn that appropriate behavior has rewards.

-Overall, structuring a relationship that clearly sets boundaries but also offers flexibility and respect to your child’s needs fosters positive parental relationships and improves outcome for children.
+Overall, structuring a relationship that clearly sets boundaries but also offers flexibility and respect for your child’s needs fosters positive parental relationships and improves outcomes for children.

 References